angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 races.length; // 1
 ```

-Arrays are usually represented as objects with numbers as key \(or, particularly, stringified numbers\).
-However, most interpreters make a lot of performance optimizations on arrays, making them usually faster than objects for adding/removing elements to the end and radom/iterative access.
+Arrays are usually represented as objects with numbers as keys \(or, particularly, stringified numbers\).
+However, most interpreters implement performance optimizations on arrays, making them usually faster than objects for adding/removing elements to the end and radom/iterative access.

-Arrays also provide a lot of methods to manipulate the array, you can check them on [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Arrays also provide a lot of methods for manipulation like sorting or splitting, you can check them on [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

-> **Pro Tip:** As arrays are also objects, you can use anything as index, but it is heavily **not** recommended, if you want and object, use an object.
+> **Pro Tip:** As arrays are also objects, you can use anything as index, but it is heavily **not** recommended, if you want an object, use an object.
 >
-> **Pro Tip 2:** You can set any index of the array at any moment \(e.g. `characters[40] = "Deep Thought"` , it will fill the array with `undefined` values up to that point, making it's length equal the latest index used.
-This is **not** recommended either unless an array full of undefined is you desired result.
+> **Pro Tip 2:** You can set any index of the array at any moment \(e.g. `characters[40] = "Deep Thought"`\), making it's length equal the latest index used.
+This is **not** recommended either, due to decreased performance and _undefined_ elements[^1].

 ### ES6 new data structures